ANJALIBATHLA/kinnikuglow/content/posts/how-to-fit-exercise-into-a-9-to-6-workday/index.md

 Avoid the pressure of hour long gym sessions after a taxing day at work.
 A fifteen minute session at home is much more sustainable than skipping a longer workout because you feel tired.

 Focus on bodyweight exercises like squats or lunges that require no equipment.
 Consistency matters more than intensity when you are balancing a full time job.

-[IMAGE: A yoga mat laid out on a clean floor near a window]

 ## Prepare your gear early